isomerpages/moe-navalbasesec/_navalites/Poly EAE.md

 </tr>
 <tr>
 <td width="655">
 <p>Students who need support in their applications can approach our ECG counsellor, Ms Jerlyn.
-She is available on Tuesdays and Thursdays at the ECG Corner in the Library.
+She is available on Tuesdays and Wednesdays at the ECG Room located at Classroom 3D.
 Please make an appointment via&nbsp;<a href="https://go.gov.sg/nbssmsjerlyn">https://go.gov.sg/nbssmsjerlyn</a></p>
 <p>Alternatively, they may also approach the HOD of Character and Citizenship Education, Senior School Counsellor, their respective Year Heads, form teachers or subject teachers for help.</p>
 </td>
 </tr>